benblack769/benblack769.github.io/multi_d_notes/piaget_notes/long_descriptions/assimilation.md

 First, Jean Piaget believes that children do not see the world and themselves as separate.
 Rather children see just one world, with no duality between external and internal.
 So assimilating your hand's motions and the motion of your parents faces around you are treated the same.

 Another important feature of this terminology is the idea that assimilation is the process of becoming similar to something.
-When the baby sees something new, it adapts the new thing to be more similar to its schema.
+When the baby sees something new, it adapts the sensory signal of that thing to be more similar to its schema.

+Another important feature is the newness.
+Only new relations need to be assimilated to the schema.
+Familiar relations do not.

 ### Needs in children